w3c/wcag2ict/key-terms.md

 </DD></DL>
 <div class="note">

-<INS>**[Non-web content occurs in two places; documents and software.
+[Non-web content occurs in two places; documents and software.
 When content occurs in a document, a user agent is needed in order to communicate the content's information and sensory experience to the user.
-When content occurs in software, a separate user agent isn't required—the software itself performs that function.]**</INS></div>
+When content occurs in software, a separate user agent isn't required—the software itself performs that function.]</div>

 Within WCAG2ICT wherever “content” or “web content” appears in a success criterion or Intent it should be replaced with “content” using the definition above.